 20 and you have been built up upon the foundation of the apostles and prophets, while Christ Jesus himself is the foundation cornerstone.

-21 In union with him the whole building, being harmoniously joined together, is growing into a holy temple for Jehovah.
+21 In whom the whole building, being harmoniously joined together, is growing into a holy temple for Jehovah.

-22 In union with him you, too, are being built up together into a place for God to inhabit by spirit (Ephesians 2).
+22 In whom you, too, are being built up together into a place for God to inhabit by spirit (Ephesians 2).

-But those in union with Jesus are born again:
+But those in Christ, baptised into his name, are born again:

 17 Consequently if anyone is in union with Christ, he is a new creation; the old things passed away, look! new things have come into existence (2 Corinthians 5).